JonathanButts/shadowgram/README.md

 # Shadowgrams

 ## Overview
-**Shadowgrams** is an innovative project that leverages **3D facial scans** and **Blender** to create standardized and repeatable shadowgrams.
+**Shadowgrams** is an innovative project that leverages freely available software to create standardized and repeatable shadowgrams.
 This method utilizes advanced illuminant and camera simulations within the app to provide plastic surgeons with a reliable tool for preoperative planning and postoperative evaluation.

+SHadowgrams are a way of visualizing topographic projection intuitively that allows for repeatable evaluation.

 ## Features
 - **Standardized Shadowgrams**: Consistent and repeatable shadowgrams for accurate assessments.